-We have applied to list our units, ordinary shares, rights and warrants on the Nasdaq Capital Market under the symbols "GLACU," "GLAC," "GLACR," and "GLACW," respectively.
-We anticipate that our units will be listed on Nasdaq on or promptly after the effective date of the registration statement.
+Our units, ordinary shares, rights and warrants have been approved for listing on the Nasdaq Capital Market under the symbols "GLACU," "GLAC," "GLACR," and "GLACW," respectively.
 Following the date the ordinary shares, rights and warrants are eligible to trade separately, we anticipate that the ordinary shares, rights and warrants will be listed separately and as a unit on Nasdaq.